 6. Trying to modernize everything at the same time

 The end-state is clear.
 A modernized application will use modern technology, be cloud- and mobile-ready, and embrace current UI/UX best practices.
-But the system to be modernized is typically monolithic and was developed with what today would be considered obsolete software development practices.
+However, the system to be modernized is typically monolithic and was developed with what today would be considered obsolete software development practices.
 Trying to tackle this challenge all at once significantly increases the risk of failure as it drives up the demand on resources, time, and costs and ultimately erodes the trust of senior executives and project sponsors.
 Instead, develop a minimal viable product, or MVP, modernization roadmap.
-An incremental approach will still result in a wholesale modernization, but it’s being done piecemeal.
-This incremental approach makes the modernization more manageable, trackable, and measurable and de-risks the entire project.
+An incremental approach will still result in wholesale modernization, but it’s being done piecemeal.
+This incremental approach makes modernization more manageable, trackable, and measurable and de-risks the entire project.

 7. Not having project visibility

 Large-scale, complex application modernizations often require internal resources and several external partners with specific migration expertise.
 The work is usually managed via spreadsheets, Gantt charts, project management or collaboration tools, and constant status calls.
 Outside the project management activity, the modernization work occurs in various development environments siloed to the teams working in their particular areas.
-So despite everyone’s best intentions, modernizations are fraught with miscommunication, delays, and project bloat, costing more money and time.
+So, despite everyone’s best intentions, modernizations are fraught with miscommunication, delays, and project bloat, costing more money and time.
 These challenges must be acknowledged and addressed as part of the overall modernization strategy and, where possible, solved with modernization lifecycle management solutions.

 8. Tracking the wrong modernization success metrics